dotnet/spark/docs/building/windows-instructions.md

         </details>

   6. Install **[WinUtils](https://github.com/steveloughran/winutils)**
      - Download `winutils.exe` binary from [WinUtils repository](https://github.com/steveloughran/winutils).
-You should select the version of Hadoop the Spark distribution was compiled with, e.g. use hadoop-2.7.1 for Spark 2.3.2.
+Select the Hadoop version bundled with the chosen Spark 3.5.3 distribution; do not reuse Hadoop 2.7 binaries from an older Spark installation.
      - Save `winutils.exe` binary to a directory of your choice e.g., `c:\hadoop\bin`
      - Set `HADOOP_HOME` to reflect the directory with winutils.exe (without bin).
 For instance, using command-line:
        ```powershell